JetBrains/guide/sites/pycharm-guide/tutorials/cloud-code-pycharm/prerequisites/index.md

 Provide the **Project Name**.

-**Note**: For our use case I have already created the project “**jetbrains-387607**”
+**Note**: For our use case, I have already created the project **“jetbrains-387607”**

 ![gcp_new_project3](./images/gcp_new_project_3.png)
 ![gcp_new_project4](./images/gcp_new_project_4.png)

-It will take few second to initialize and finally your new project will up and running.
+It will take a few seconds to initialize, and then your new project will be up and running.

 ![gcp_new_project5](./images/gcp_new_project_5.png)